Masmiseim36/nxpSDK/boards/evkmimxrt1160/aws_examples/shadow_enet/cm7/readme.txt

 1. Create AWS Account: https://console.aws.amazon.com/console/home

-2. Configure device in the AWS IoT Console base on this guide:
+2. Configure device in the AWS IoT Console base on this guide: https://docs.aws.amazon.com/iot/latest/developerguide/create-iot-resources.html

     Make note of example's "Thing name" and "REST API endpoint".
 These strings need to be set in the "aws_clientcredential.h".
     Example:
-        static const char clientcredentialMQTT_BROKER_ENDPOINT[] = "abcdefgh123456.iot.us-west-2.amazonaws.com";
+        #define clientcredentialMQTT_BROKER_ENDPOINT "abcdefgh123456.iot.us-west-2.amazonaws.com"
         #define clientcredentialIOT_THING_NAME "MyExample"

-    In the next step you will get the "device certificate" and the "primary key".
-The device certificate and private key needs to be opened in text editor and its content copied into the "aws_clientcredential_keys.h".
+    Device certificate and private key needs to be opened in text editor and its content copied into the "aws_clientcredential_keys.h".
-    Or you can use the PEM-to-C-string.py (mcu-sdk-2.0\middleware\aws_iot\amazon-freertos\tools\certificate_configuration) to generate the "aws_clientcredential_keys.h".
+    Note: be sure to add " at the beginning of a line and \n"\ on every line break.
     Example:
-        #define keyCLIENT_CERTIFICATE_PEM "Paste client certificate here."
+        #define keyCLIENT_CERTIFICATE_PEM NULL

         Needs to be changed to: